Gualtieri is located in the northern part the province of Reggio Emilia.

 "Antonio Ligabue” House Museum", a Gualtieri-based house where the painter Antonio Ligabue lived and worked.

-Fogarina is a variety of local vineyard; until the early XX century was very widespread and is now being revamped and given ministerial recognition.
+Fogarina is a variety of local wine grape; until the early XX century was very widespread and is now being revamped and given ministerial recognition.

-The XVIII-century theatre of Palazzo Bentivoglio is today the Teatro Sociale (Social Theatre): it promotes theatre and musical performances, also contemporary.
+The XVIII-century theatre of Palazzo Bentivoglio is today the Teatro Sociale (Social Theatre): it promotes theatre and musical performances, also contemporary ones.
 It is also known as the inverted theatre as the stalls and the stage are inverted.
 It is a physical and conceptual inversion at the same time.

 Until not long ago, the Po River and its floodplain were very crowded; many people worked and lived in these woods (fishermen, millers on the Po River, farmers, ferrymen, washerwomen, laborers in the quarries), including the famous painter and sculptor Antonio Ligabue in some of the most dramatic moments of his life.